Piebald (band): Breakthrough

-Breakup
+Retirement

 On August 19, 2007, a bulletin was posted from the band's official MySpace page as well as in the "News" section of their official website, announcing the dissolution of Piebald.

 "Friends, friends, friends…we have not posted anything anywhere in quite some time and our word on the street is that this is our last tour.
 All the preceding words are true and we have decided to put Piebald to rest.
 The past fifteen years or so have been nothing short of extremely incredible.
 We have met lots of people, been to lots of places and experienced a whole lot of life.
 In 1994 we started making music, screenprinting our own seven inch covers and borrowing our parents cars to get to shows.
 Since then, we have traveled the globe, released many records, and played thousands of shows; pedaling the righteous name of piebald to all whose paths we crossed.
 In celebration of the many years of good times and incredible accomplishments, we have decided to dedicate this tour to us; Piebald.
 Thanks to all who have helped in any and every way…families, friends, girlfriends, vans, bands, fans, promoters, labels, booking agent, lawyer, clubs, engineers, producers, and those who we forgot to mention.
 Now, this is not a teary eyed time, people.
 This is a time of new beginnings, positive vibes, and a congratulatory nod to the past.
 There has been talk of a few shows to give the band an official sendoff, but as of yet, those shows are not booked and unknown.
 Thanks for all the undying support.
 We love you."

 The band played three final farewell shows in April 2008: April 17 at the Bowery Ballroom in New York City and April 18 and 19 at The Middle East nightclub in Cambridge, Massachusetts.

-Their final release is a live DVD / documentary called "Nobody's Robots: A Farewell to Piebald".
+Their final release is a live DVD / documentary called Nobody's Robots: A Farewell to Piebald.
 It includes the entire farewell show in 5.1 surround sound, a retrospective documentary and an anthology of the band's several music videos.
 Audio from the show is exclusively available through iTunes.
 The DVD was released nationwide July 13, 2010, on Sidehatch Entertainment Group.

 Reunion

-Piebald reunited at the Bamboozle music festivals in Anaheim, California, on March 28, 2010, and in East Rutherford, New Jersey, on May 2, 2010.

-In April 2010, Rise Records released a three-volume set containing out-of-print releases from the band.
+Piebald reunited for two shows at the Bamboozle music festivals in Anaheim, California, on March 28, 2010, and in East Rutherford, New Jersey, on May 2, 2010.
+Between these two shows, Rise Records released a three-volume set containing out-of-print releases from the band.
 The set contains material recorded and released by Piebald while signed with Big Wheel Recreation from 1999 to 2002.
 Each disc also includes various B-sides and rarities.